- Position: Senior Teaching Fellow in Fashion Design

-After graduating from the University of Leeds, Elaine Evans worked as a garment technician in two roles, including made-to-measure, before joining the School of Design in 2001, and is now a Senior Teaching Fellow and Deputy Programme Leader for the BA Fashion Design programme.
-Her teaching specialism is garment technology, construction and pattern cutting.
+After graduating from the University of Leeds, I worked as a garment technician in two roles, including made-to-measure, before joining the School of Design in 2001, and I am now a Senior Teaching Fellow and Programme Leader for the BA (Hons) Fashion Design programme..
+My teaching specialism is garment technology, garment construction and pattern cutting.

-Elaine is a member and secretary of the Yorkshire Fashion Archive Executive Committee, and oversees the management and care of the Yorkshire Fashion Archive.
-The Yorkshire Fashion Archive is a research hub within the Fashion area at the University of Leeds' School of Design which explores interactions between clothing and social / cultural history, and the collection informs teaching at all levels in Fashion Design.
-Elaine has also supervised a number of volunteers and interns in the YFA to enable hands-on practice in an archive.
+I am a member of, and secretary to, the Yorkshire Fashion Archive Executive Committee, and I oversee the management and care of the Yorkshire Fashion Archive.
+The Yorkshire Fashion Archive is held in University of Leeds' School of Design and explores interactions between clothing and social / cultural history, as well as informing teaching at all levels in our Fashion Design and Fashion Design Innovation programmes.
+I have supervised a number of volunteers and interns in the YFA to enable hands-on experience in an archive.

 - BA (Hons) French and Textiles

 - Post Graduate Certificate in Learning and Teaching in Higher Education